akka/akka/akka-docs/rst/java/remoting-artery.rst

   }

 Please note that this means that you will have to configure different serializers which will able to handle all of your remote messages.
-Please refer to the :ref:`serialization-scala` documentation as well as :ref:`ByteBuffer based serialization <remote-bytebuffer-serialization-scala>` to learn how to do this.
+Please refer to the :ref:`serialization-java` documentation as well as :ref:`ByteBuffer based serialization <remote-bytebuffer-serialization-java>` to learn how to do this.

 .. _Kryo: https://github.com/EsotericSoftware/kryo
 .. _akka-kryo-serialization: https://github.com/romix/akka-kryo-serialization